 • Promote exchange of international knowledge towards the goal of achieving better outcomes for people with spinal cord injuries

-The Fellowship is open to applications for research in all areas, providing that the research outcomes will demonstrably improve functional outcomes for people living with spinal cord injury in a 3-5 year timeframe.
+The Award is open to applications for research in all areas, providing that the research outcomes will demonstrably improve functional outcomes for people living with spinal cord injury in the long term.

-The Fellowship will therefore be of interest to RACP physicians and trainees in a wide range of areas of medicine.
+The Award will therefore be of interest to RACP physicians and trainees in a wide range of areas of medicine.